 Whole school approaches The universal offer to all children.
-Additional, targeted support and provision Specialist, individualised support and provision We have strong links with a range of pre- school-settings which are all visited before transition.
-The nursery children visit school regularly in the summer term before they start.
-Additional visits are arranged for pupils who are particularly vulnerable at transition within school and with external transition.
-Additional arrangements e.g. transition booklets.
-SENCO attends all annual Statement/EHC Plan reviews and supports smooth transitions between year groups.
-SENCO meets children, parents and key workers prior to transition days.
+Additional, targeted support and provision Specialist, individualised support and provision We have strong links with a range of pre- Additional visits are arranged for SENCo attends all annual school- settings which are all visited pupils who are particularly Statement/EHC Plan reviews and before transition.
+The nursery children vulnerable at transition within school supports smooth transitions visit school regularly in the summer term and with external transition.
+Additional arrangements e.g. between year groups.
+SENCo meets children, parents and before they start. transition booklets. key workers prior to transition days.

-School staff visit our feeder nurseries and preschools to observe children and discuss their needs Reception staff offer home visits during the summer term before reception children join us.
-We have a meeting for new reception parents during the summer term.
-The children join us in the classroom for the morning and parents and children then stay for lunch.
-We have particularly close links with Penrice our designated feeder school.
-Penrice PE specialists deliver PE across the school and children have the opportunity to visit Penrice to use their sports facilities.
-We liaise with Penrice throughout the yea and children in KS2 visit for a variety of sessions across the curriculum.
-Secondary staff attend statement/EHC plan annual reviews during the autumn term.
-They visit pupils and staff early in the summer term to aid transition.
-Pupils in year 6 attend their secondary school for transition activities and days.
-Transition opportunities are provided in the summer term for children in the schoot to move to their new class and meet their new teacher.
-All staff complete transition forms for every child at the end of the year.
-We timetable meetings at the end of the summer term for staff to meet to discuss transition information. staff handover • Transition time for pupils with new TA's SENCO observes children in previous educational establishments prior to transition.
-Individual transition visits with support staff.
-Meetings with parents and colleagues from other settings.
-SENCO meets with the Secondary SENCO prior to transition. -- --- ---
+- School staff visit our feeder nurseries and preschools to observe children and discuss their needs - Reception staff offer home visits during the summer term before reception children join us. - We have a meeting for new reception parents during the summer term.
+The children join us in the classroom for the morning and parents and children then stay for lunch. - We have particularly close links with Penrice our designated feeder school.
+Penrice PE specialists deliver PE across the school and children have the opportunity to visit Penrice to use their sports facilities. - We liaise with Penrice throughout the year and children in KS2 visit for a variety of sessions across the curriculum. - Secondary staff attend statement/EHC plan annual reviews during the autumn term.
+They visit pupils and staff early in the summer term to aid transition. - Pupils in year 6 attend their secondary school for transition activities and days. - Transition opportunities are provided in the summer term for children in the school to move to their new class and meet their new teacher. - All staff complete transition forms for every child at the end of the year.
+We timetable meetings at the end of the summer term for staff to meet to discuss transition information.

+- Transition meetings for TA / support staff handover - Transition time for pupils with new TA's - SENCo observes children in previous educational establishments prior to transition. - Individual transition visits with support staff. - Meetings with parents and colleagues from other settings. - SENCO meets with the Secondary SENCO prior to transition.

-All children meet their new teacher and class Teaching Assistant in their new classroom before the end of term. -- --- -- --
+• All children meet their new teacher and class Teaching Assistant in their new classroom before the end of term. --- --- -- --